sigsum/sigsum/www.sigsum.org/content/getting-started.md

     quorum quorum-rule

 The first line declares a Sigsum log, its public key, and its API URL.
-This is required for interacting with a log.
+This is required to interact with a log.

 The next three lines declare witnesses and their public keys.
 Witnesses verify cryptographically that logs only append new entries.
 This helps you